 As long as they adhere to the approved guidelines for patient care, a licensed dentist is qualified to conduct dental implant surgery.
 The greatest candidates for implant insertion are dentists who regularly do jawbone surgery.
 It is very important to know who can perform dental implant surgery.

 Oral SurgeonAn oral surgeon with four years of additional training, who specializes in surgery and complicated procedures, often places dental implants.
 When required, they can also offer sedation.

 PeriodontistPatients whose gum disease is severe enough to require surgery will be seen by a periodontist.
 Additionally, they have received training in providing preventative care to individuals at risk for gum disorders.
 They can provide a range of cutting-edge techniques for various dental care phases.
 Additionally, periodontists have received significant training in the management of gum conditions, with a heavy emphasis on implant placement.

 For further information on dental implants, call us (208) 343-0909.
-To learn whether you are an ideal patient for dental implants visit us at Treasure Valley Oral & Facial Surgery for more information and guidelines.
+To find out whether you are a candidate for dental implants visit us at Treasure Valley Oral & Facial Surgery for a consultation.